 If we can help permies to take their passion and turn it into an income-generating business, and then create a permie-preneur community to support positive, regenerative business, that is a juggernaut of positive change.
 That would be absolutely fantastic.

 Do you know a permie-preneur who runs business or do you have one yourself?
-We’d love to hear from you in the comments below or on our awesome Slack community.
+We’d love to hear from you in the comments below or on our awesome Community.

 And Josh mentioned a REALLY COOL Ted talk about the coffeehouse effect, you can watch here.